gjbex/Python-for-programmers/source_code/README.md

    errors.
 1. `iterative_binary_trees.ipynb`: using iteration rather than recursion to traverse binary trees.
 1. `quad_tree.ipynb`: implementation of a quad tree and comparison to naive approach.
+1. `cycles.ipynb`: find cycles in periodic functions.
+Naive vs. approach using dictionaries, vs. Floyd's algorithm.